quentinprieels/TFE25-462-rnfoc-ofdm/ROADMAP.md

 ### FPGA Implementation or ideas

+- [x] Add support for the oversampling factor
 - [ ] Adding the FFT to the OFDM receiver in hardware (modify the FSM and the python scripts to remove the OFDM prefix)
 - [ ] Perform the end of the OFDM demodulation in C++ to target real-time system and having a single to use script
 - [ ] Removing the latency of the k/2 delayed signal by starting the *start of frame after max* 77 cycles later